KevinDusange/2420test/README.md

 After completing all of the above steps, you are finally ready to create a new droplet using the doctl CLI in your Arch Linux server.

 Inside of the Arch Linux server you just created, run the command below.
+This will show your ssh-keys and their corresponding
 ```
-which command
+doctl compute ssh-key list
 ```

+This will show your ssh-keys and their corresponding

 Once inside you Arch Linux server, run the command below